Universalism: Moral universalism

-Moral universalism (also called moral objectivism or universal morality) is the meta-ethical position that some system of ethics applies universally.
+Moral universalism (also called moral objectivism or universal morality) is the meta-ethical position that some systems of ethics apply universally.
 That system is inclusive of all individuals, regardless of culture, race, sex, religion, nationality, sexual orientation, or any other distinguishing feature.
 Moral universalism is opposed to moral nihilism and moral relativism.
 However, not all forms of moral universalism are absolutist, nor do they necessarily value monism.
 Many forms of universalism, such as utilitarianism, are non-absolutist.
 Other forms such as those theorized by Isaiah Berlin, may value pluralist ideals.